 The application proposes a two storey single house on a vacant lot at No. 80 Auckland Street, North Perth.
 The proposed development plans are included as Attachment 2.

-The applicant's supporting report of the proposed development is included as Attachments 3.
+The applicant's supporting report and streetscape perspective of the proposed development are included as Attachments 3 and 5, respectively.